cudmore/cudmore.github.io/_posts/2016-11-20-Prairie-scope-analysis.md

 ## Prairie emission filters

+Scope ID is 4647, use to search email for long threads with technicians ending around 11/11/16 - 12/5/16

 This is from the original [scope quote][1] (20150528), assuming it is what we have?

 Dual emission filters (et525/70m-2p and et595/50m-2p) and t565lpxr dichroic beam splitter for simultaneous viewing and acquisition from both detectors